- Home/

 Insurance

-Your auto insurance policy covers a portion of the car AC evaporator leak repair cost.
+Your auto insurance policy covers most of the car AC evaporator leak repair cost.
 But this is usually only if it’s due to an accident or comprehensive coverage.

 Comprehensive plans are the most inclusive and can pay for weather damage, theft, glass breakage, and other incidents not related to accidents.
 If you live in a place with severe weather conditions, this could be a lifesaver.
 For example, if you live in Florida and your vehicle’s AC blows up after a hurricane, comprehensive coverage will help you afford the car AC repair service.
-The same is true for Texas, Oklahoma, and other states with unpredictable climates.
+The same applies to Texas, Oklahoma, and other states with unpredictable climates.

 Keep in mind, though, that your deductible will apply.
 If you have a $500 deductible and the total repair cost is $1,200, you’ll only pay $700 out of pocket.
 Also, some insurers require that you use their preferred body shops for repairs.
 In such a case, you might not have a say on who does the repair work or how much you’ll pay for it.